 Sophia Rolle-Kapousouzoglou is a partner in our commercial litigation department.
 She appears regularly as lead counsel and junior counsel before the Bahamian Supreme Court and Court of Appeal.
 Sophia has been described by Chambers Global 2018 as a “Rising star” and has a growing reputation in the field of insolvency litigation.
 She impresses sources as a “solid lawyer” with an industrious approach to the work she takes on.”

 Sophia has over 12 years’ experience as an attorney and represents liquidators, receivers, creditors, debtors, lending institutions, insurers, and investors in all aspects of liquidations and receiverships.
 She has acted in several prominent cross-border insolvency cases and also has experience in shareholder and company disputes and trust litigation.

 Her overall practice areas also include advising clients with respect to contractual disputes, property disputes, fraud and asset tracing, Norwich Pharmacal applications, applications for injunctions and other interlocutory relief.

-Sophia has represented clients in multi-jurisdictional matters and has been recognised by Chambers Global 2018, Who’s Who Legal Asset Tracing and Recovery 2018, ‘Global Restructuring Review’s 40 Under 40’ and was featured in GRR’s Women in Restructuring, May 2017.
+Sophia has represented clients in multi-jurisdictional matters and has been recognised by Chambers Global 2018, The Legal 500, 2019, Who’s Who Legal Asset Tracing and Recovery 2018, ‘Global Restructuring Review’s 40 Under 40’ and she was featured in GRR’s Women in Restructuring, May 2017.

 Sophia is regularly called on to speak at various International Conferences inlcuding INSOL, ABA, ABI, and the AIJA with respect to Bahamian law.
-She recently presented the ‘Offshore Update’ session at this year’s Transcontinental Trusts: International Forum (June 2018) in Bermuda
+She recently presented the ‘Offshore Update’ session at the Transcontinental Trusts: International Forum in Bermuda

 Examples of recent work